Sunday, October 13, 2019

 (first published Nov.
 22, 2010 in The Huffington Post)

 As a filmmaker, James Cameron is a thrill master, but not a deep thinker.
-The themes in his films, noble as they are, are nothing new, and his futuristic ideas are old hat compared to what’s explored in the best science-fiction literature.
-His plots are sturdy and formulaic, designed to entertain but not to innovate.
-The dialogue can be fun, but is often trite.
+The themes in his films, noble as they are, are nothing new, and his sci-fi ideas are old hat compared to what’s explored in the best science-fiction literature.
 Yet the man knows how to enthrall and deliver “shock and awe,” and along the way he inevitably moves the craft and technology of filmmaking up to a higher level.
-Terminator 2 dazzled with the new CGI effect of morphing; Titanic set a new standard for disaster-movie realism; and Avatar has set the bar higher for digitally created characters and 3D filmmaking.
+Terminator 2 dazzled with the new CGI effect of morphing; and Avatar has set the bar higher for digitally created characters and 3D filmmaking.
 More importantly perhaps, it offers the audience a compelling immersion in a simulated reality, an experience somewhere between watching a movie in a theater and entering a virtual world in cyberspace.

-Avatar is a beautiful movie, stunningly so at times, yet it isn’t due to artful cinematography in the sense of poetic images and striking composition.
-Rather, the visual splendor lies in the inherent beauty of the alien world in which we are immersed.
+Avatar is a beautiful movie, stunningly so at times, and the visual splendor lies in the inherent beauty of the alien world in which we are immersed.
 Pandora’s lush rain forest, its colorful flora and fauna, the spectacular gorges and long waterfalls, and the moons and blue Jovian-type planet Polyphemus in the sky are rendered with painstaking detail and depth.
 Cameron's team and Weta Digital's VFX masters have created a convincing exoplanet environment, worth the price of admission all on its own.

 a Roger Dean dragon (left) and Avatar's banshees